LordNoteworthy/software-engineering-notes/Clean-Architecture.md

 #### The Effect of a Cycle in the Component Dependency Graph

 - For example, let’s say that the `User` class in `Entities` uses the `Permissions` class in `Authorizer`.
 This creates a __dependency cycle__.
-- When such cycles in the dependency graph are created:
+When such cycles in the dependency graph are created:
  - :bangbang: All of the developers working on any of those components will experience the dreaded _morning after syndrome_.
  - :bangbang: Unit testing and releasing become very difficult and error prone.

 #### Breaking the Cycle

-There are two primary mechanisms for doing so:
+- There are two primary mechanisms for doing so:
-1. Apply the Dependency Inversion Principle (DIP).
+  - Apply the Dependency Inversion Principle (DIP).
-2. Create a new component that both `Entities` and `Authorizer` depend on.
-Move the class(es) that they both depend on into that new component
+  - Create a new component that both `Entities` and `Authorizer` depend on.
+Move the class(es) that they both depend on into that new component.

 #### The “Jitters”